abaktiar/youtube-plus-plus/technical-documentation.md

-# YouTube Speed Saver - Technical Documentation
+# YouTube++ - Technical Documentation

 ## Overview

-YouTube Speed Saver is a Chrome extension that remembers and applies user-preferred playback speeds for each YouTube channel.
+YouTube++ is a Chrome extension that remembers and applies user-preferred playback speeds for each YouTube channel.
 It allows users to toggle between default and custom speeds using keyboard shortcuts and provides a user-friendly interface for managing speed settings.

 ## Architecture